tudorgroza/fast_hpo_cr/README.md

     hpoAnnotator.serialize(annotations, <outFileName>, includeCategoriesIfPresent=True)
 ```
 where:
+* `indexLocation` - path to the index file (can be either compressed with gzip or uncompressed)
 * `includeCategoriesIfPresent` - can be set to `True | False` if additional information on the concepts should be provided (if this was originally included in the index via `includeTopLevelCategory` in `indexConfig`)